 - The payment has to be made via credit card.

 - Extra services are non-refundable.

-- If you’ve got a free domain, its regular price will be deducted from the refund and you’ll keep the ownership of that domain.
+- If you’ve got a free domain, the regular domain fee will be deducted from the refund, and you’ll keep the ownership of that domain.

 It's a pretty regular set of terms.
 Just keep in mind that you’ll only be able to use the money-back if you paid with a credit card.